Home

 Developmentally, increased mobility and cognitive leaps can still affect sleep, sometimes leading to temporary regressions or early waking.
 As toddlerhood approaches, some children also begin experiencing night terrors, which are a normal — if unsettling — part of sleep development.

 A sample day here tends to look more stable overall, but variation is still normal, especially during nap transitions or big developmental moments.
+As your baby moves into toddlerhood, many families encounter the 18 month sleep regression, which can temporarily disrupt nap transitions and bedtime routines.

 Nap Transitions Explained